Topics Map > Campus Services > Backup & Storage > UW Madison Box

 Folder Access: Folder access is granted through sharing permissions.
 The co-owners of the Project Directory can invite other users to collaborate on the folder or assign other users as co-owners.
 For more information on folder collaboration please see Inviting Collaborators and Understanding Collaborator Permission Levels .

 - Request a Project Directory.
 You can find the Request Form here.
-You can expect the Project Directory to be created within 3 days of the request.
+You can expect the Project Directory to be created within 1-3 business days of the request.

 Project Directory Lifecycle